 2. Costs: Costs related to participation will be billed to the student accounts;

 The information provided on the related pages helps to provide a general guideline to help you get started, and the majority of the information on how to propose a program is found within the proposal itself.
 The entire proposal is online and includes detailed instructions to guide you as you work to create your program.
 Only fully completed proposals will be accepted for review.
 Any proposals that are received without utilizing the templates provided or that have missing items will not be considered.
-Proposals will be reviewed using the following rubric: Faculty-Led Proposal Rubric
+Proposals will be reviewed using the following rubric: Global Seminar (Faculty-Led) Proposal Rubric

 It has been our experience that programs are more successful when they follow the following timeline for preparation.
 Both the faculty action timeline (bold), the study abroad office responsibilities (regular) and the student application deadline (italics) are listed below.

-Faculty-Led Proposal Timeline
+Global Seminar (Faculty-Led) Proposal Timeline

 Call for Proposals for the next academic year